Year 11 Textile and Fashion Technology - Sewing 101, Back to Basics

 - Creativity - Students create innovative design ideas/solutions.

-Project one - Reverse engineering, working from a finished product they will observe, analyse and problem solve to make an exact replica of their starting product.
+- Reverse engineering- working from a finished product they will observe, analyse and problem solve to make an exact replica of their starting product.
 This is a short project which gets students used to the workroom and to get them looking at how things are made and finished to inform their own practice.

-Project two - Students will select their own comercial pattern to work from based on their skill level and aesthetic tastes.
-They will each learn any language / terms used in the instructions and follow them to make a well finished and functional outcome.
+- Students will select their own commercial pattern to work from based on their skill level and aesthetic tastes.
+They will each learn the language / terms used in the instructions and follow them to make a well finished and functional outcome.

-Students also have the option to purchase more specialised materials, equipment or resources for their individual projects. (e.g: developing screens for printing vs hand cut, pine vs rimu) they will need to be mindful of this when working through the design process.
+Final product: $20 (optional).
+Students also have the option to purchase more specialised materials, equipment or resources for their individual projects. (e.g: developing screens for printing vs hand cut, pine vs rimu) They will need to be mindful of this when working through the design process.